 Marvin Gaye

-Marvin Pentz Gaye Jr. (né Gay; April 2, 1939 – April 1, 1984) was an American soul and R&B singer, songwriter, and musician.
+Marvin Pentz Gaye Jr. (né Gay; April 2, 1939 – April 1, 1984) was an American R&B and soul singer, songwriter, musician, and record producer.
 He helped shape the sound of Motown in the 1960s, first as an in-house session player and later as a solo artist with a string of successes, which earned him the nicknames "Prince of Motown" and "Prince of Soul".
-Gaye's Motown songs include "Ain't That Peculiar", "How Sweet It Is (To Be Loved by You)", and "I Heard It Through the Grapevine".
-He also recorded duets with Mary Wells, Kim Weston, Tammi Terrell, and Diana Ross. https://en.wikipedia.org/wiki/Marvin_Gaye
+Not only that, Gaye is one of the greatest singers of all time.
+Gaye's Motown hits include "How Sweet It Is (To Be Loved by You)" (1964), "Ain't That Peculiar" (1965), and "I Heard It Through the Grapevine" (1968). https://en.wikipedia.org/wiki/Marvin_Gaye

 Episodes